Information icon-info-circle How to get to Ha Giang Weather icon-sun-o Accommodation Interesting places icon-search-plus

 The remote province of northern Vietnam with the most beautiful scenery.

 icon-exclamation-circle Please read carefully this article if you want to still keep protected this beautiful area without the impact of mass tourism.
 Ha Giang province (Hà Giang) in northern Vietnam is less frequented by tourists, but the popularity is growing.
 Ha Giang is the place where almost 90% of the population are ethnic minorities with their own cultures and lifestyles.
 During the last 20 years, whilst other Vietnamese provinces and cities experienced economic development, Ha Giang was the place which seems to have stood still in time.
 The main reason for this has been the political situation and relations with China.
 This Ha Giang travel guide is one of the most read articles on this website.

-Ha Giang is a unique place, that is untouched by mass tourism.
+Ha Giang is a unique place, for now still untouched by mass tourism.

 The Chinese invasion of 1979 has been forgotten now, and the Vietnamese Government has financially helped with the construction of the new roads and infrastructure, and there are also some modest hotels.
 In Ha Giang town you will find any type of hotels and accommodation as well as homestay.
 If you continue to Dong Van and Meo Vac, the amount of accommodation on offer shrinks.
 Vietnamese tourism is gradually increasing, and in addition some foreign tourists are coming here and they are mostly excited.

 You will see a lot of fantastic mountain scenery over the whole area.